nautobot/nautobot-app-device-onboarding/docs/dev/dev_environment.md

 !!! note
 	You may get connection refused while Django reloads, but it should be refreshed fairly quickly.

+!!! note
+	Workers do not get automatically restarted and must be restarted manually, if running with docker-compose you can run `docker restart nautobot_device_onboarding_worker_1`.

 ### Docker Logs